aiven/devportal/docs/products/opensearch/howto/get-started-with-nodejs.rst

     run-func index.js getExistingIndices

 Now, you should be able to see a newly added recipes index in the list.
 Depending on how soon you retrieved the list of indices, you might have seen that the newly added index has yellow status.
 It means that there is a risk of loosing data if the primary shard encounters issues.
-Once a a replica is allocated the status will be set to green.
+Once a replica is allocated the status will be set to green.

 You probably noticed that we haven’t specified any structure for the documents.
 Even though we could have set explicit mapping beforehand, we opted to rely on OpenSearch to derive the structure from the data and use dynamic mapping.
 The derived properties will be sufficient for our examples.
 You can find `more information on mapping in the documentation <full_format_recipes.json>`_ Let’s see what properties were defined by OpenSearch when indexing the data.